Woodstock Elementary Productions

 Empathy, Teamwork, Patience, Listening, Focus, Hard Work, Awareness, Confidence, Discipline, Personal Responsibility, Body Control, Problem Solving... the list goes on!

 PARENTS please note: Woodstock's production classes are a huge commitment!
 Please be aware the purpose of this class is putting on a show for which we can be proud.
-All kids 2nd - 5th grade will be asked to work hard to memorize lines, songs, and dances for the performance (sometimes outside of class as homework).
+All kids will be asked to work hard to memorize lines, songs, and dances for the performance (sometimes outside of class as homework).
+For younger kids this will require more parent help at home.
+You know your child best.
 We believe theater is a discipline to be respected and practiced.
 This is not simply an after school child care class.

 Getting to class: The office will be provided with the class roster.
 Your child's teacher will bring him or her to the gym after school at 2:30pm where we will pick them up and bring them to the cafeteria to start class.
-Pick up will also be in the cafeteria and you must sign them out before they leave.
+Pick up will also be in the cafeteria and you must check out on our handy-dandy app before leaving with your child.

 Snack: Please pack an extra snack in your child's lunch/backpack.
 We will have a short break after school so the kids can have a snack, go to the bathroom, and ready themselves for fun.
 It's a long way to 5pm!
 Thank you!